make2explore/SEEED-Wio-E5-LoRa-Dev-Boards-Overview/README.md

 # [DIY Project]

 🚩  In this video, We will see a DIY project using Wio E5 LoRa Dev boards, Application of LoRa WSN in Landslide Monitoring/Detection Systems.
-We will see its Flowchart, Source code, Circuit diagram and Demo.
+We will see its Design, Block Diagram, Circuit diagram, Source code and Demo.

  <img src="/Images/Wio-E5-YT-Thumb2.jpg" height="250" >